Ancalagon the Black: Description

 The description of Ancalagon is kept to a minimum.
-Considered "the greatest of all dragons", Ancalagon is the first of the winged dragons.
-Black in color, its name suggests an impressive jaw.
-Despite its power, in The Lord of the Rings, Gandalf tells Frodo that Ancalagon would not have been able to destroy the One Ring:
+Considered "the greatest of all dragons", he is the first of the winged dragons and, as his name suggests, is black in colour and has an impressive jaw.
+Despite his power, in The Lord of the Rings, Gandalf tells Frodo that Ancalagon would not have been able to destroy the One Ring:

-"It has been said that dragon fire was able to melt and consume the Rings of Power, but there is no dragon left on earth now whose old flame is hot enough; and there was never any, not even Ancalagon the Black, who could have done harm to the One Ring, the Sovereign Ring, for that one had been made by Sauron himself."
+It has been said that dragon-fire could melt and consume the Rings of Power, but there is not now any dragon left on earth in which the old fire is hot enough; nor was there ever any dragon, not even Ancalagon the Black, who could have harmed the One Ring, the Ruling Ring, for that was made by Sauron himself.